p4lsec/human-ng/README.md

 ## Open Decision Points

-1. What do we name the documents/individual pieces of information?
-2. Should the individual documents be in markdown or yaml?
-Example:
+1. Should runners be in markdown or yaml?
+It's possible that this project expands into a DB and is rendered via a webapp or API.
+YAML example:

 ```
 title: Efficient Laundry Management System